-- 1. Students must be in a degree-seeking program at EMU and must be meeting Satisfactory Academic Progress requirements. - 2.
+- Students must be in a degree-seeking program at EMU and must be meeting Satisfactory Academic Progress requirements. - 2.
 Each course taken at the "HOST SCHOOL" must transfer back to EMU as a requirement for that student's degree program. - 3.
 Interested students must complete the Consortium Agreement Application and obtain all required signatures.
 This is neither the actual agreement nor a guarantee that participation in the agreement will be approved. - 4.
 The application must be completed EACH semester for consideration.
 All consortium agreements expire at the end of the semester. - 5.
 The consortium period will always correspond to EMU's semester schedule:

-Fall-September through December Winter-January through April Summer-May through August
+Fall-September through December Winter- January through April Summer-May through August

-- 6. Each institution has its own policy on consortium agreements.
-EMU has no control over another school's willingness to participate, and to what capacity. - 7.
-It is expected that the student will establish contact with the "HOST SCHOOL" representative.
+6. Each institution has its own policy on consortium agreements.
+EMU has no control over another school's willingness to participate, and to what capacity.

+- 7. It is expected that the student will establish contact with the "HOST SCHOOL" representative.
 Should a student be entered into an official consortium agreement, it is that student's responsibility to ensure the host school completes and returns all required paperwork to EMU. - 8.
 Students must make necessary financial arrangements with the "HOST SCHOOL" to meet that institution's bill due date.
 EMU will not make payments to the host school.
 Students must use their EMU refund to pay the host school.
 EMU will not disburse financial aid early to meet the host school due date.
 Please be advised of EMU's financial aid disbursement and refund schedule.
 It is also important to know that processing a consortium agreement from application to financial aid disbursement may take several weeks. - 9.
 Students are responsible for having transcripts sent to the Office of Financial Aid for proof of course(s) completion and review of Satisfactory Academic Progress (SAP).
 Failure to submit transcripts will result in a return of financial aid for that semester and will prohibit consortium agreement participation for subsequent semesters. - 10.
 A student's budget (Cost of Attendance) for a consortium agreement is based on combined tuition and fees at the HOST and HOME institutions, including allowances for books/supplies, transportation, room and board, and other personal expenses as determined by the HOST/HOME schools. - 11.
 A student's loan deferment is his/her responsibility.
 EMU cannot certify enrollment at another institution.
 The student will need to make contact with all lenders to explore options in regards to deferment prior to and during a planned consortium agreement. - 12.
 All students receiving financial aid are encouraged and expected to closely monitor their my.emich and E-bill accounts.
-An assumption is made that since you are seeking your degree through Eastern, you are aware of all University policies, important dates/deadlines and using the official EMU communication methods. - Special Note Regarding University of New England: There have been issues in regards to the loose parameters of UNE's start whenever/end whenever online classes.
-For the purposes of financial aid disbursement at Eastern Michigan University, grades and transcripts must be submitted in a time frame that corresponds to our semesters (see #5 and 9 above).
-For example, if a student is in a consortium agreement for the Fall semester, EMU will not enter into another agreement for the Winter semester until official transcripts have been received showing successful completion of coursework for the Fall semester.
+An assumption is made that since you are seeking your degree through Eastern, you are aware of all University policies, important dates/deadlines and using the official EMU communication methods. - 13.
+Financial aid refunds are issued through the Eagle OneCard (the official EMU ID card).
+Distance learners MUST contact Eagle Card Services via telephone at 734.487.3176 to start the process of getting a Distance Learner Eagle OneCard.